Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Introduction

-We now consider a weight assignment for the `vertical' lozenges as follows.
-(See Figure \ref{Fig:orientation} for three possible orientations of the lozenges.)
-More precisely, we define a rectangular coordinate system with the horizontal $i$-axis running along the base of the semi-hexagon; the vertical $j$-axis is passing the middle point of the base.
-A unit on $i$-axis is equal to $1/2$, and a unit on $j$-axis is equal to $\sqrt{3}/2$.
-The vertical lozenge with center at the point $(i,j)$ is weighted by $\frac{Xq^{i}+Yq^{-i}}{2}$, where $X,Y,q$ are three variables.
-The lozenges of different orientations are all weighted by $1$.
-(Our lozenge-weights do not depend on $j$.)
+We now consider a weight assignment for the vertical lozenges as follows.
+We define a rectangular coordinate system with the horizontal $i$-axis running along the base of the semi-hexagon; the vertical $j$-axis is passing the middle point of the base.
+A unit on $i$-axis is equal to $1/2$ times the side-length of a lozenge, and a unit on $j$-axis is equal to $\sqrt{3}/2$ times the side-length of a lozenge.
+The vertical lozenge with center at the point $(i,j)$ is weighted by $\frac{Xq^{i}+Yq^{-i}}{2}$, where $X,Y,q$ are three indeterminates.
+The lozenges of different orientations (left, and right) are all weighted by $1$.
+We note that our lozenge-weights do \emph{not} depend on the $j$-ordinate.
 See Figure \ref{Fig:weight}(a) for an example.
 The \emph{weight} of a tilling is now the product of its lozenge-weights\footnote{From now on, we only define the weight assignment for the lozenges, and the weights of the tilings are obtained implicitly in this way.}.
-This weight assignment is a special case of the elliptic weight considered in \cite{Borodin}.
-Denote by $S_{x}(\textbf{a}, \textbf{b})=S_{x}((a_i)_{i=1}^{m}; (b_j)_{j=1}^{n})$ the resulting weighted region, where $\textbf{a}=(a_i)_{i=1}^{m}$ and $\textbf{b}=(b_j)_{j=1}^{n}$ are the sequences of the left dents' positions and the right dents' positions (as they appear from top to bottom).
+This weight assignment is a special case of the \emph{elliptic weight} considered in \cite{Borodin}.
+Denote by $S_{x}(\textbf{a}, \textbf{b})=S_{x}((a_i)_{i=1}^{m}; (b_j)_{j=1}^{n})$ the resulting weighted region, where $\textbf{a}=(a_i)_{i=1}^{m}$ and $\textbf{b}=(b_j)_{j=1}^{n}$ are respectively the sequences of the left dents' positions and the right dents' positions (as they appear from top to bottom).

 All regions considered in this paper are weighted regions.
 Strictly speaking, the a `\emph{weighted region}' is a pair $(R,\wt)$, where $R$ is an unweighted region on the triangular lattice, called the ``shape" of the region, and $\wt$ is a weight assignment for the tilings of $R$.
 We will see in the next part of the paper that there exist different weighted regions that have the same shape.
 Whenever the weight assignment is clearly given, we abuse the notation by viewing $R$ as the weighted region.
 In the rest of the paper, we use the notation $\M(R)$ for the weighted sum of all tilings of $R$.
 If $R$ does not have any tiling, then $\M(R)=0$.
-When $R$ is a degenerated region (i.e., a region with empty interior), $\M(R)=1$ by convention.
+When $R$ is a degenerated region (i.e., a region with empty interior), we set $\M(R)=1$ by convention.
 We call $\M(R)$ the \emph{tiling generating function} of $R$.